Brains, Minds and Machines

 The course will culminate with student presentations of their projects.
 These projects provide the opportunity for students to work closely with the resident faculty, to develop ideas that grow out of the lectures and seminars, and to connect these ideas with problems from the students’ own research at their home institutions.

 This course aims to cross-educate computer engineers and neuroscientists; it is appropriate for graduate students, postdocs, and faculty in computer science or neuroscience.
-Students are expected to have a strong background in one discipline (such as neurobiology, physics, engineering, and mathematics).
+Students are expected to have a strong background in at least one discipline (such as neurobiology, physics, engineering, and mathematics).
 Our goal is to develop the science and the technology of intelligence and to help train a new generation of scientists that will leverage the progress in neuroscience, cognitive science, and computer science.